-Public Art is one way to recognise local artists and values whilst adding a new dimension to public spaces in the Shire.
-Council recognises that the lives of residents and visitors can be enriched by the presence of quality works of art, and that a collection art will attract people with shared values.
+Public Art is one way to recognise local artists while adding a new dimension to public spaces in the Shire.
+The lives of residents and visitors can be enriched by quality works of art, and that a collection art will attract people with shared values.

-We receive offers of donations and loans of public art frequently and have established a Policy and the Public Art Guidelines as a framework that clearly outlines the practical considerations for the management and selection of such artwork.
-The framework will ensure the distinctiveness and mix of cultural values in each of the towns, rural villages and localities is reflected by Public Art installations.
+We receive offers of donations and loans of public art frequently.
+Our Policy and Public Art Guidelines clearly outline the management and selection of such artwork.
+These documents will help to ensure the distinctiveness and mix of cultural values in each of the towns, rural villages and localities is reflected by Public Art.